Edinburgh-Genome-Foundry/DnaChisel/README.rst

 License = MIT
 -------------

-DnaChisel is an open-source software originally written at the `Edinburgh Genome Foundry
+DNA Chisel is an open-source software originally written at the `Edinburgh Genome Foundry
 <http://edinburgh-genome-foundry.github.io/home.html>`_ by `Zulko <https://github.com/Zulko>`_
 and `released on Github <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_ under the MIT licence (Copyright 2017 Edinburgh Genome Foundry).
 Everyone is welcome to contribute!